appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/developer-workspace-role.md

 <!-- vale on -->

-The Developer role grants users extensive access to different resources within a workspace, such as apps, pages, queries, datasources, and environments.
-This page provides detailed insights into the individual permissions associated with the Developer - Workspace role.
+The Developer role grants users extensive access to different resources within a workspace, including apps, pages, queries, datasources, and environments.
+This page provides detailed insights into the specific permissions associated with the Developer - Workspace role.

  <ZoomImage
     src="/img/GAC-developer-workspace-role.png"